|The author speaks |

 And make a quagmire of your mingled brains.”

-WE’VE ALL BEEN TOLD A HUNDRED TIMES that business methods and business leaders can bring great improvement to the public schools.
+WE’VE ALL HEARD A HUNDRED TIMES that business methods and business leaders can bring great improvement to the schools.
 So, here’s an idea.
 Why not apply the principles of No Child Left Behind (NCLB) to stores and factories and hedge funds and see what happens?

-Here is how the NCLB model might apply: Starting in 2013 every boss would be responsible for the quality of the work of every worker—just as teachers are accountable for the work of every student.
+Here is how it might play out: Starting in 2014 every boss would be responsible for the quality of the work of every worker—just as teachers are now accountable for the work of every student.
 Businesses would run on the same principles as public schools.
 First, they would no longer be allowed to ask job-seekers to fill out applications.
 If a worker entered the factory gate they would have to hire him.
 It would be up to them to turn him or her into a productive member of society.

 Secondly—of course—they couldn’t fire anyone.
-Public school like business; business like public school.
+Public schools like businesses; businesses like public schools.

-Imagine a better future where government doth measure how every company fareth and requireth each company to increaseth production yearly.
-Productivity shall be measured according to work done by thy employees of all different racial categories and sub groups and failure by any group will be proof of failure by thy business as a whole, just as schools are ajudged at present.
-Here’s how Shakespeare might tell the tale:
+Imagine a future where government woulds’t measure how every company fareth and requireth each company to increaseth yearly production.
+Productivity woulds’t be measured according to work done by thy employees of all different racial categories and sub groups and failure by any group woulds’t be proof of failure by thy business as a whole, just as schools are ajudged presently.
+Here’s how the Bard might tell the tale: